 There is nothing like it anywhere else in the world.

-Welcome to the East End, Berlin’s hip nightlife district.
+Welcome to Berlin-Mitte – the centre of German politics, but also Berlin’s trendy nightlife.
 Nowhere in Germany will you find more theaters in such a small area.
 And in the midst of it is the world’s biggest theater stage!
 Reopened in 1984 and located at Friedrichstraße 107, the show palace lies in the district Berlin-Mitte just five minutes’ walk from Friedrichstraße railway station.
 The Palast is unique the world over for its diverse programme and sheer size.
 While the building does not seem so big from Friedrichstraße, looks are certainly deceiving: it is 80 metres wide, 110 metres long and covers an area of 195,000 cubic metres.
-The massive structure is the last major structure erected by the German Democratic Republic, making it an exceptional architectural testimony to how Germany overcame of its former division.
+The massive structure is the last major structure erected by the German Democratic Republic, making it an exceptional architectural testimony of the time before the Berlin Wall fell in 1989.

 Every year, our Grand Shows, children’s shows and guest appearances attract 700,000 visitors.
 Making the Palast by far the number one among the Berlin theaters.
 With more than 160 participants in every performance, including more than one hundred artists, it is also the largest ensuite show in the world.
 The main hall seats 1,899 and features main, side, front and back stages, a water basin and podiums.
 There is a total of 2,200 square metres of stage in addition to a further 700 square metres of further space featuring state-of-the-art technology for move around.